A Doctorate at D-BAUG (2022)

 • The doctoral thesis supervisor and the doctoral student are both obliged to store progress reports and the respective status conversation reports until the time of dematriculation. -- If legal proceedings are pending the documents must be retained until a legal ruling has been issued.

-NOTE: The status conversation comprises two separate parts:
+NOTE: The annual status conversation comprises two separate parts:

 1. Scientific progress